roc-streaming/roc-toolkit/docs/sphinx/internals/timestamps.rst

 **Receive timestamp** (RTS) is the time when the packet reached incoming network queue.

 The clock for RTS is the same as for CTS: local Unix-time UTC clock, counting nanoseconds since Unix Epoch.

 This timestamp is used only on receiver and only for packets.

+**Queue timestamp** (QTS) is the time when the packet was transferred to a local queue of a sink-thread.
+The main difference with RTS is thread-switch time.

+This timestamp is used only on receiver and only for packets.